 Vertically attached to sticks, the “Talaeo” are ritually put in place as a gesture of respect that stakes a claim of benevolence from the paddy field spirits.

 Other rooms on the second floor

-In the kitchen you can read about the various spirits who protected it.
-There is for example a spirit of the hearth which protects the cooking pots and utensils in the kitchen.
+In the kitchen, you can read about the various spirits who protected it.
+There is, for example, a spirit of the hearth which protects the cooking pots and utensils in the kitchen.

 On the veranda is the place where the daughter of the Lanna households received every evening male suitors while she spun her yarn.
-This practis was called “yu nok”, which translated means “staying outside”.
+This practice was called “yu nok”, which translated means “staying outside”.